What to Expect with your Personal Injury Claim

 - Make a claim based on your pain and suffering, loss of quality of life, past, present and future wage loss and out-of-pocket expenses.

 Every defendant named in your Pleading has twenty days to respond.
-Most of them will hire a lawyer, who will ask that the deadline be extended for a period up to six months so they have time to provide a defense.
+Most of them will hire a lawyer, who can ask that the deadline be extended for a period of time so they have time to provide a defense.
 If the defendant does nothing within the twenty days, you can obtain a judgment against them immediately.
-This happens very rarely.
+However, this happens very rarely.

-The next step is to present to the defendants all the relevant documents we have as fulfillment of document discovery requirements.
+The next step is to present to the defendants all the relevant documents we have to fulfill document discovery requirements.
 In an Affidavit of Documents, you will swear that you have listed all the documents that are relevant and in your possession.
 If further documents become available, they can be then added at a later date.

 Once the defendants have your Affidavit of Documents, you can ask for their Affidavit of Documents in return.
 This will ensure you have all of their relevant documents.